penelopeysm/penelopeysm.github.io/src/content/posts/2026-04-30-turing/index.md

 ### VarNamedTuple

-On top of this API redesign, we also completely rewrote the internal data structure that is used to map variable names to models.
+On top of this API redesign, we also completely rewrote the internal data structure that is used to map variable names to values.
 The easiest way to motivate this is to notice that `Dict`s are slow (and potentially type-unstable if the values are heterogeneous).
 While `NamedTuple`s can make everything type-stable, it restricts keys to `Symbol`s: this poses a problem for Turing, whose model syntax attempts to be as permissive as possible, meaning that you can have almost any combination of indexing and field access syntax on the left-hand side of a tilde.
 That means that `NamedTuple`s are a no-go.